fonnesbeck/git_tutorial/PITCHME.md

 $ git remote add origin https://github.com/mwatney/mars.git
 ```

+Note:
-^Make sure to use the URL for your repository rather than Mark's
+Make sure to use the URL for your repository rather than Mark's

 Check that the command has worked ...